sarah-mentor/repo-from-udacity-workspace/README.md

-# Setting up a GitHub repo for a Project in the Udacity Workspace
+Workspace# Setting up a GitHub repo for a Project in the Udacity Workspace

-This document should help you get a remote Github repository linked to your Udacity Workspace.
+This document should help you get a remote GitHub repository linked to your Udacity Workspace.
 Please note that each Workspace will need its own repo.

 ##### I. [Instructions](#instructions)
 ##### II.
 [Troubleshooting](#troubleshooting)